yojoots/libbitcoin-system-wiki/Savings-Relation.md

 [Time preference](Time-Preference-Fallacy) is the [catallactic](https://en.wikipedia.org/wiki/Catallactics) assumption of human preference for present goods over future goods.
-It is well established that time preference is reflected as the [interest rate](Glossary#interest), and it is shown here that the [inverse](https://en.wikipedia.org/wiki/Inverse_function) [capital ratio](https://en.wikipedia.org/wiki/Capital_requirement) is the same quantity.
+It is well established that time preference is reflected as the [interest rate](Glossary#interest), and it is shown here that the [inverse](https://en.wikipedia.org/wiki/Inverse_function) [capital ratio](https://en.wikipedia.org/wiki/Capital_requirement) ("savings ratio") is the same quantity.

 > The level of the pure rate of interest is determined by the market for the exchange of present goods against future goods, a market which we shall see permeates many parts of the economic system. [...]
 Thus, if, on the time market, 100 ounces of gold exchange for the prospect of obtaining 105 ounces of gold one year from now, then the rate of interest is approximately 5 percent per annum.
 This is the time-discount rate of future to present money. [...]
 The pure rate of interest will then be the going rate of time discount, the ratio of the price of present goods to that of future goods.
 >